-Leviticus 5 – The Sin Offering and the Guilt Offering
+Leviticus 5 – The Trespass Offering and the Guilt Offering

 1. (1) Failing to be a truthful witness, or in being a false witness.

 ‘If a person sins in hearing the utterance of an oath, and is a witness, whether he has seen or known of the matter—if he does not tell it, he bears guilt.